tqheel/tqheel.github.io/_posts/2019-11-03-november-06-den-meeting.md

 Draw a picture of one or both of your extinct or endangered animals.

 ## Fur, Feathers, and Ferns Wrap-Up (started on fall camping trip)
-### We will be working on requirements three and 6 this week
+### We will be working on requirements three and six this week
 Complete requirement 1 plus three others
 1. While hiking or walking for one mile, identify six signs that any mammals, birds, insects, reptiles, or plants are living near the place where you choose to hike or walk. **(Complete for those who attended camping trip)**
 2. Visit one of the following: zoo, wildlife refuge, nature center, aviary, game preserve, local conservation area, wildlife rescue group, or fish hatchery.
 Describe what you learned during your visit.